CHallenging Algorithmics & Mathematics in Problem Solving • Summer 2014 (see below for dates)

 The Department of Computer Science at The University of Texas at Dallas, 800 W. Campbell Road, Richardson, TX 75080

-$250 per student, which includes all course materials, textbook, lunch, snacks and a completion certificate
+$250 per student, which includes all course materials, lunch, snacks and a completion certificate.

-Middle school, including students who will be graduating from middle school in Spring 2014 or entering middle school in Fall 2014, at least 12 years old.
+Middle school, including students who will be graduating from middle school in Spring 2014 or entering middle school in Fall 2014, preferably at least 12 years old.
+However, we may accept younger kids 10 and up if they are very mature for their age and excel in math and abstract thinking.